 Financial Requirements: In 2022, an individual’s monthly income cannot exceed $350.
 The limit for couples is $392.
 Maryland also allows individuals to qualify if their income is above $350 per month by deducting all of their unreimbursed medical expenses.
 This is called the Medically Needy pathway to enrollment.

-In terms of assets, excluding the equity value of the home (limited to $595,000 in 2020), home furnishings, a vehicle, a burial plot, and other personal items, Maryland allows individuals to retain countable assets valued up to $2,500.
-This figure is slightly higher than in most states.
-Please note that for those who qualify via SSI, the asset limit is lower at $2,000.
+In terms of assets, excluding the equity value of the home (limited to $636,000 in 2022), home furnishings, a vehicle, a burial plot, and other personal items, Maryland allows individuals to retain countable assets valued up to $2,500.
+Couples can retain $3,000 of their assets.

 Persons uncertain about their financial eligibility should contact a planning professional before filling out an application for Medicaid.

 The Medical Day Care Services Waiver Program offers a variety of services, from nursing and nutrition work to rehabilitation therapy and other health services that require medical supervision, in adult day care centers.
 Meals and activities are also provided, and transportation may be available to transport program beneficiaries to and from day care centers.
 Depending on the facility, these centers are open five to seven days each week, and services are provided between six and twelve hours per day.

 While not specifically stated as a benefit, the program also relieves a primary caregiver by offering daytime respite from caregiving responsibilities.
 Personal care and supervision are, of course, provided during the time in which the individual is present at the Medical Day Care center.